-This old cobbled street was part of the coronation route and now mostly houses church owned buildings and a monastery.
+This old cobbled street was part of the coronation route and now mostly houses church-owned buildings and a monastery.
 The buildings on this street are an array of pastel and ochre and are some of the only remaining original houses of the city before it expanded.

-It’s situated next to a memorial for the Jewish community.
+The church is next to a memorial for the Jewish community.
 In communist times, anti-religious sentiment resulted in the Jewish Quarter being destroyed to make way for a road and the UFO Bridge taking with it their synagogue.

 Hoopla Tip – If you’re interested in the history of the Jewish community in Bratislava, there is a discount to the Jewish Community Museum inside another synagogue.
 The Chatam Sofer Memorial is an underground compound with an old Jewish cemetery you can visit although not included with the card and visits have to be pre-booked.

 Our evening plans consist of sunset views and beers on the Danube river, and we are not disappointed!